-2. Employs no employees, or otherwise does not fall within the requirements of OCGA § 13-
+2. Employs no employees, or otherwise does not fall within the requirements of OCGA § 13-10-91.

-I hereby declare under penalty of perjury that the foregoing is true and correct.
+Executed on , 20 in (city)

-Executed on(state) , 20 in (city)
+state) (337)

-Signature of Authorized Owner/Officer
+Signature of Authorized Ow ner/Officer

-Printed Name and Title of Authorized Own ner/Offi icer
+Printed Name and Title of A uthorized Owner/Officer

-NOTARY PUBLIC My Commission Expires: -
+NOTARY PUBLIC